-- (a) Gas (Switching Arrangements) Rules 2008; and - (b) Gas (Gas Processing Information Disclosure) Rules 2008;
+- (a) Gas (Switching Arrangements) Rules 2008; - (b) Gas (Gas Processing Information Disclosure) Rules 2008; and - (c) Gas (Downstream Reconciliation) Rules 2008.

-Rulings Panel or Panel means the Panel established by regulation 58.
+Rulings Panel or Panel means the Panel established by regulation 59.

-- (2) Any term that is defined in the rules and used, but not defined, in these regulations has the same meaning as in the rules. - (3) Any term that is defined in the Act and used in these regulations, but not defined in these regulations or the rules, has the same meaning as in the Act.
+- Any term that is defined in the rules and used, but not defined, in these regulations has the same meaning as in the rules. - (3) Any term that is defined in the Act and used in these regulations, but not defined in these regulations or the rules, has the same meaning as in the Act.